The PACT for test-modules

 alike, will start at a directory named

-directory adjacent to the src directory (also in the project root), with unit tests living in aunit
+testsdirectory adjacent to the src directory (also in the project root), with unit tests living in aunitdirectory under that.

 In that context, the test-method doesn’t really need to do much more